 Workplace Learning Advocates (WLAs) and Workers’ Educational Association (WEA) announced in autumn 2015 that they were delighted to be able to safeguard the future training and support of WLA volunteers.
-Download the leaflet from the link at the bottom of the page.

 The self-employed and those in micro-businesses (10 employees or less) can find it difficult to address their learning needs because of cost, time constraints or availability.
 The flexibility of the Workplace Learning Advocates (WLAs) programme means that a solution is always at hand.